-Project: Wonderful Traveling Farmers Market
+Project: Online Farmers Market

 Introduction

 The Wonderful Walton Economic Development Alliance, in partnership with local producers and community leaders, is evaluating the potential for creating an online farmers market to serve Walton County and its surrounding areas.
-This initiative builds on a recent field visit to the Red Hills Small Farm Alliance in the Tallahassee region, which operates a successful model of a digital marketplace for local farm goods.
+This initiative builds on a 2025 field visit to the Red Hills Small Farm Alliance in the Tallahassee region, which operates a successful model of a digital marketplace for local farm goods.
 With the enthusiastic support of producers who joined the visit and our organization’s Chairman Danny Glidewell, we are now moving forward to explore how this concept can be adapted and implemented in our community.

-From Left to Right: Red Hills Online Market Staff, Executive Director Uriah Matthews, District 2 Commissioner Danny Glidewell, Sommer Adams, Heather Marshall, Dave Underwood.
+From Left to Right: Red Hills Online Market Staff, Former Executive Director Uriah Matthews, District 2 Commissioner Danny Glidewell, Sommer Adams, Heather Marshall, Dave Underwood.

 What Is a traveling Farmers Market?